 At night, as we settled into our tents and camping hammocks, we were lulled to sleep by sounds of nocturnal creatures such as the bullfrog and katydid.
 On the second night, under a moonlit sky, I was jarred awake by the eerie and distinctive sound of a lone wolf howling in the distance.
 I immediately looked over to where all the family were sleeping.
 There was not a stir among any of them.
 As quickly as I was wide awake, I was fast asleep again.

 My children’s future, like anybody’s is uncertain.
 Yet the strength they have shown, as they find their place in the world has been nothing short of amazing.
-Strength I fail to figure in my own anxieties.
+Strength I often fail to figure in my own anxieties.
 EVERYTHING IS GOING TO BE ALRIGHT! 🙂